mergenthaler/covidmx/README.md

 latest_published_data = CovidMX(source='Serendipia').get_data()
 ```

-By default `CovidMX` instances a `Serendipia` class, searches the latest published data for both confirmed and suspects individuals and finally clean the data.
+By default `CovidMX` instantiates a `Serendipia` class, searches the latest published data for both confirmed and suspect individuals and finally cleans the data.
 Nevertheless, a more specific search can be conducted (see docs for details).

 ```python
 raw_data = CovidMX(source='Serendipia', clean=False).get_data()